Standard Language Ideology in AI-Generated Language: Taxonomy of open problems regarding standard language ideology in AI-generated language

-\textbf{Outputs have lower quality of service for minoritized varieties.} Generative AI technologies can produce lower-quality responses to speakers of minoritized language varieties.
-At a high level, these tools may not comprehend the user's prompt as well, and result in an incorrect or unhelpful response (see Appendix \ref{sec:examples} for an example).
-Relatedly, generative AI tools can more often inaccurately determine that inputs of certain minoritized language varieties are hateful or offensive speech, resulting in refusal to respond \citep{davidson-etal-2019-racial}.
+\textbf{Unequal quality of service for minoritized varieties.} Consistent with prior work demonstrating degraded performance and misclassification of minoritized varieties, particularly AAE, across NLP and LLM systems \citep{Blodgett2018, Groenwold2020, Lin2024OneLM, deas-etal-2023-evaluation}, these disparities constitute not simply technical shortcomings but allocational harms.
+At a high level, these tools may fail to comprehend the user's prompt, and result in an incorrect or unhelpful response.
+Relatedly, generative AI tools can more often misclassify inputs of minoritized language varieties as hateful or offensive speech, resulting in refusal to respond \citep{davidson-etal-2019-racial}.
+This reflects long-standing patterns in which some language varieties are deemed less legitimate and therefore receive reduced institutional support \citep{Lippi-Green2012-ex, MilroyMilroy1999, Bourdieu1991}.

 These behaviors result in speakers of minoritized varieties experiencing more difficulty in using language models than speakers of ``standard'' varieties, which is a form of allocational harm \cite{crawford2017}.
 Furthermore, if users of generative AI tools are aware that using a minoritized variety results in poorer performance, they may be incentivized to use a ``standard'' variety instead, which can reinforce the stigmatization of non-standard varieties and result in ``digital code switching.''
-Code switching, which results from a pressure minoritized speakers can feel to conform to more standard (more ``appropriate'') language, causes psychological tolls \citep{mccluney2019}.
-While additional research is needed, these psychological tolls could extend to the digital sphere.
+Code switching, which results from a pressure minoritized speakers can feel to conform to more ``standard'' language, causes psychological tolls \citep{mccluney2019}.
+These psychological tolls could extend to the digital sphere, though additional research is needed.

-\textbf{Producing minoritized varieties can result in stereotyping of language use.} Generative AI technologies may be prompted by the user to produce minoritized language varieties, or may be designed to respond to the particular language variety of the input.
-This may not always be a source of harm, particularly if users of that particular variety are asking for responses back in their language variety.
-However, responses in minoritized varieties can disproportionately carry or convey stereotypes or demeaning content.